GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 "Distribution" is explicitly implied for every form of this project, this includes, but is not limited to, its raw form (such as source code), its finished form (such as binaries, executables, compiled forms, etc.), it's remote form (such as a website, hosted, cloud, as a service versions, or live service versions), and anything in between, or yet to be created.

+"Raw forms" being any forms that the customer, consumer, end user, or entity can use to build another form, usually the finished form.

+"Finished forms" being any forms that are given to the customer, consumer, end user, or entity in their entire, full, or complete forms.

+"Remote forms" being any forms that provide a customer, consumer, end user, or entity access, without necessarily giving the full work in a complete physical, digital, or other form.

 This also specifically includes having **multiple** users of the project.
 Such as a piece of hosted software that multiple users connect to over networks.

+Unless the "Network Use Is Distribution" special provision is explicitly granted being "over a network" does not count as "Distribution" in regards to the "Disclose Source" and "License and Copyright Notice" provisions.
+Meaning that any "over a network" are not be subject to the "Disclose Source" and "License and Copyright Notice" provisions if the "Network Use Is Distribution" special provision is not explicitly granted.

 <h3 id="Modification">Modification</h3>